Maureen Flood

 Maureen Patricia Brigid Flood (22 December 1935 – 26 December 2005) was an Australian religious sister and member of the Servants of the Blessed Sacrament order.
-When she was the order's regional superior in Australia and deputy superior general, she travelled to Rome, where she created programs for Vatican Radio.
+She was the order's regional superior in Australia and deputy superior general.
+She traveled to Rome, where she created programs for Vatican Radio.
 She later became interested in feminist theology and worked with Aboriginal community members in Redfern, New South Wales.

 Early life and family

 Sister Flood was born in Gunnedah, New South Wales.
 Her mother Cora was an Australian-born Anglican and her father, Ted Flood, was a Roman Catholic from Ireland.
 Together, then ran country pubs in New South Wales.
 Flood had four siblings but one died in an accident at the age of four.
 The family moved from Gunnedah to Inverell and then to Tamworth.
 Flood's father died at the age of 47 when Flood was aged 16.

 Flood suffered from dyslexia at school but went on to become a nurse at St Vincent's Hospital, Sydney.